 As my children grew up they became proficient swimmers, starting at the age of 5.
 Me?
 I couldn’t swim; in fact I was petrified of putting my face under water.
 But wishing to swim with my children, I took up swimming lessons just two years ago.
 Learning to do the front crawl and get the technique right was baffling, but I soon decided I wanted to do a triathlon, so joined the local North Devon Triathletes.
 If I wanted to be a triathlete, I had to train with triathletes.

-So here I am, two years down the line from beginner lessons, with some local events under my belt, and now I am entered to race in the Ironman UK at Bolton in July 2016.
+So here I am, three years down the line from beginner lessons, with some local events under my belt, I’ve tackled half and full Ironman events with varying degrees of drama.
 I’m enjoying the training and I am enjoying my life… a life I wouldn’t have had without surgery.

 If you’d like to read the full story, my autobiography ‘Loo Rolls to Lycra: The Ironman Dreams of an IBD Sufferer’, published by Pitch Publishing, is being launched in January 2018.
 However, pre-order HERE and I will send you a personally signed copy.